-Do not worry, System Restore will not touch your documents, e-mails, pictures, videos, etc. It will restore only system and program files and settings in Registry.
+Do not worry, System Protection/Restore will not touch your documents, e-mails, pictures, videos, etc. It will restore only system and program files, and settings in Registry.
 But if you have installed a program after the time you want to restore your system to, you will still have to reinstall that program.

-- if Windows fails to start in Safe Mode, boot into Recovery Environment (instructions for Windows Vista and 7; instructions for Windows 8) from Windows installation media (DVD) or System Repair Disc (Windows 7) or Recovery Drive (Windows 8).
+- If Windows fails to start in Safe Mode, boot into Recovery Environment (instructions for Windows Vista and 7; instructions for Windows 8/8.1 and Windows 10) from Windows installation media or System Repair Disc (Windows 7) or Recovery Drive (Windows 8, 8.1 and 10).

 Restoring to an earlier point with System Restore

-In Windows 8, use keyboard shortcut Windows Key+W to open Settings Search, type "system restore" into Search box and click Create a restore point.
-That's correct, this just opens System Protection window and does not create a new restore point.
+In Windows 8 and 8.1, use the keyboard shortcut Windows Key+W to open Settings Search, type "system restore" into the Search box and click Create a restore point.
+That's correct, this just opens the System Protection window and does not create a new restore point.

-In Windows 8, you must also click the System Restore button on System Protection tab of System Properties window.
+In Windows 8/8.1 and 10, you must also click the System Restore button in System Protection tab of the System Properties window.
+If the tab is not available, open Command Prompt or Run dialog (keyboard shortcut Windows Key+R), type rstrui.exe and press Enter or click OK.

 If you have no restore points available or System Protection is turned off, you are out of luck with System Restore.
-This might be some malware has disabled System Restore completely.
+This might be caused by some malware disabling System Restore completely.

 If you do have something to restore, you will be reminded that System Restore will not affect your documents, e-mails or other personal data - just programs and their settings will be restored.
 Click Next.

-In Windows 8, if you launched System Restore from Recovery Environment and there are System Restore Points available, Windows will ask you to sign in first.
+In Windows 8, 8.1 and 10, if you launched System Restore from Recovery Environment and there are System Restore Points available, Windows will ask you to sign in first.
 Click your user name, provide your password and click Continue.
-Please note that U.S. keyboard layout is active by default, so use the Change keyboard layout button if needed.
+Please note that U.S. keyboard layout is active by default, so use the Change keyboard layout button if necessary.

 In Windows Vista, a list of all available restore points is displayed.
-Select the point you need and click Next.
+Select the one you need and click Next.

-To see which programs will be affected by restoring to an earlier restore point of Windows 7 and 8, click the one you want to restore in the list and then click Scan for affected programs.
+To see which programs will be affected by restoring to an earlier restore point in Windows 7, 8/8.1 or 10, click the one you want to restore in the list and then click Scan for affected programs.
 Building the list will take a while.

-Check the Programs and drivers that will be deleted list and the Programs and drivers that might be restored list.
-Please note that restoring a program does not always mean that this program will start or work correctly - you might still have to reinstall the program.
+Check the Programs and drivers that will be deleted list and the Programs and drivers that might be restored lists.
+Please note that restoring a program does not always mean that it will start or work correctly - you might still need to reinstall some software.
 Click Close, choose your restore point and then click Next.

 A summary screen appears.
 Click Next or Finish.

-In Windows Vista, 7 and 8, System Restore warns that restoring cannot be undone if you are using it in Safe Mode.
+In Safe Mode of Windows Vista and newer, System Protection warns that the restoration cannot be undone.
 Click Yes to start restoring.
-This warning does not appear if you start System Restore while Windows runs normally.
+This warning does not appear if you start System Restore while Windows runs normally (and you can undo the restore).

 After System Restore is complete, your computer will restart.
 In Recovery Environment, an additional dialog will be displayed, click Restart.

-If Windows starts normally, then the restoration probably solved your problem.
-Please note that the restart and logging on after System Restore might take noticeably more time than usual - this is normal just this once.
+If Windows starts and runs normally now, then the restoration probably solved your problem.
+Please note that the restart and logging on after System Restore might take noticeably longer than usual - this is normal just this once.

 If Windows will not restart your computer automatically in three hours, verify that the hard disk activity indicator light is not on and does not blink within a minute.
-You can then press reset button or hold down power button for more than 5 seconds to reboot or turn off your PC.
+You can then press the reset button or hold down the power button for more than 10 seconds to reboot or turn off your PC.
 After turning off, wait 20 seconds and turn the computer back on.

 Windows should start normally and System Restore was probably not interrupted.

 Log on as usual and you will hopefully see a System Restore success dialog.
 Click Close.
-In Windows 8, the dialog appears only if you open Desktop.
+In Windows 8 and 8.1, the dialog appears only if you open Desktop (Windows Key+D).

 If the restoration affected programs or drivers, you might need to reinstall them - but make sure that they are not the cause of your Windows problems!
 Reinstall one of the programs or drivers and then restart to see if Windows works correctly.
 Then continue with reinstalling the second one, restart again, etc. Welcome to the world of troubleshooting!